UnmedicatedMania/About-Me/README.md

 -> doubles iwc, system, fictionkin, otherwise, or just skins..
 > Yes, I know this comes off as odd or cringey, but I don't really care 🫰

-☆\~○°•°○\~☆\~○°•°○\~☆\~○°•°○\~☆\~○°•°○\~☆\~○°•°○\~☆\~○°•°○\~☆
+OH OH i have a strawpage under the same name,. uh unmedicatedmania.straw.page  . ., . that is ☆\~○°•°○\~☆\~○°•°○\~☆\~○°•°○\~☆\~○°•°○\~☆\~○°•°○\~☆\~○°•°○\~☆

 ## I LOVE FNAF OH MY GOD PLEASE DEBATE THEORIES, HEADCANONS, AND MORE WITH ME